-Was there love in viking marriage?
+Was there love in Viking marriage?

 Although the Vikings have had a negative reputation for women condition, it is surprising to find out that they actually put a lot of effort to ensure fair treatment of women, female sexuality respect, and gender equality.
-Even if marriages were arranged by groom and bride’s families, people still had the possibility to find true love both inside the institution of marriage and outside of it.
+Even if marriages were arranged by the groom and bride’s families, people still had the possibility to find true love both inside the institution of marriage and outside of it.

 Norse poems, sagas, and myths are filled with many love stories, as mythology indicates that only those who loved deeply could gain the right to rebirth.
-At higher classes however, marriage was at first an economic agreement, meant to create alliances and ties, with very practical reasons.
+At higher classes, however, marriage was at first an economic agreement, meant to create alliances and ties, with very practical reasons.
 Mostly, love had little to do with marriage, and marriages were in the vast majority of cases, arranged, but as written proofs show us, it was a common practice for daughters to be consulted by their fathers.
-If a woman had been forced into a marriage, this marriage could end with either a divorce or husband’s death.
+If a woman had been forced into a marriage, this marriage could end with either a divorce or a husband’s death.

 Since men were often far away from their homes, they needed good relationships with their wives, since they remained at home, in charge with everything, starting with children and ending with family’s farm.
 The wedding represented a vital transition not only for the bride and the groom but also for their families, a solemn pact in which these two families involved promised each other to help and to work together, following their best common interests.
 A wedding was, in the Viking culture and society, a long and complex process, and it comprised many steps and rituals, having at the core the wedding feast.
 All of the wedding steps should have been followed religiously, otherwise, if the gods’ blessing had not been obtained, the Vikings said that the marriage would not be a harmonious and viable one.